 In regards to updates, make sure you are updating all of your devices!
 It can be a pain, especially when you are using the computer.
 These updates not only fix bugs, but they also fix security flaws!
 You can even schedule updates to occur while you are on lunch or leaving the office.
 Windows 10 allows you to toggle automatic updates.
 Keep this setting on.

-Don’t forget to update all those phone apps of yours as well!
-Each app should have an option to allow automatic updates.
+Don’t forget to update all those phone apps of yours as well! where can i buy generic xanax Each app should have an option to allow automatic updates.
 Make sure that is turned on.
 But sometimes the updates require you to allow extra permissions.
 Don’t just blindly click “Yes, I accept” check to see what the apps are REQUESTING of you.
 For example, I downloaded a Bubble Level app to see if something on my wall at home was straight, but it was asking me to allow access to my contacts and browsing history.
 There is NO reason for that.
 You have the option to deny that request and you can still use the app.

 Alright so you understand updates and firewalls, but what about passwords?